 In 2015, Elizabeth, a student from Stony Brook University, decided to consistently study for 100 days and blog about it on her Tumblr to document the experience.
-She tagged this challenge as her "100 days of productivity".
-The challenge kept her on her toes; she was tackling one task a day and reporting her progress to an eager (online) audience.
+She tagged this Challenge as her "100 days of productivity".
+The Challenge kept her on her toes; she was tackling one task a day and reporting her progress to an eager (online) audience.

-Before long, others were asking her how they could join in, and she encouraged them to follow the same steps she used.
-Her Tumblr posts received over 11,000 notes (Tumblr's like style endorsement), and the challenge generated a lot of social media buzz.
+Before long, others asked her how they could join in, and she encouraged them to follow the same steps she used.
+Her Tumblr posts received over 11,000 notes (Tumblr's like style endorsement), and the Challenge generated a lot of social media buzz.

-The productivity challenge simply encourages you to choose at least one productive task to execute every day, for 100 days.
+The productivity challenge simply encourages you to choose at least one productive task to execute every day for 100 days.
 Many people choose to share their progress on social media using the hashtag #100daysofproductivity, but it's not entirely necessary.

-When you join this challenge, you are expected to tailor the challenge to suit your current needs and goals.
+When you join this Challenge, you are expected to tailor the Challenge to suit your current needs and goals.
 There are also no routines to follow.
 You should create a routine around your day and work on your tasks during your best hours.

 You can start whenever you want, but I'll encourage you to make it as soon as possible.
 According to research, there is a direct link between procrastination and goal-management failure1.
-Putting it off will only make the challenge look more daunting than it really is.
+Putting it off will only make the Challenge look more daunting than it really is.

 Journaling pushes you to remember everything you accomplished in a day.
 Even after a long day, it's expected to feel like you probably didn't achieve enough.
-Journaling can help you put things into perspective and appreciate your commitment to the challenge.
+Journaling can help you put things into perspective and appreciate your commitment to the Challenge.
 Michigan State professor, Lisa Tams, also encourages students to clear out their minds and get rid of their negative thoughts by journaling.

 Mark Manson, the author of The Subtle Art of Not Giving a F*uck, provides a way to test this accountability method in a blog post on self-discipline.
 He wrote: